SaveFonta/Hackaton-Cycling-Dashboard/README.md

 - **User-Friendly Filters:**
   - Allows users to customize views based on plot type, year range, and clustering parameters.

+## Conclusion
+This dashboard is designed to provide actionable insights for stakeholders interested in improving cycling safety in Zürich.
+By leveraging data visualization and analysis, we aim to contribute to a safer cycling environment for all.

 ## Installation

 To run this application, ensure you have R installed along with the following packages: